pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 Requirements
 ============

 * **X-Plane 12.00+**.
-Linux, Mac (Intel and M-series processors) or Windows.
+Linux, Mac (Intel and M-series processors) or Windows. |BR|
-  This plugin is built with SDK 420 and is NOT guaranteed to be backward compatible to X-Plane 11 or earlier.
+  This plugin is built with SDK 440 and is NOT guaranteed to be backward compatible to X-Plane 11 or earlier.
+SDK features available in X-Plane release newer than 12.0.0 are dynamically loaded.
+That is, this plugin will work with X-Plane 12.00 and 12.4.4+, but SDK features/functions added to X-Plane 12.4.4 cannot be used on earlier versions of X-Plane 12.

 .. note:: This version of XPPython3 requires X-Plane 12.
 If you are using X-Plane 11.52, you must install XPPython3 v3.1.5.